XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly Sells 18,000 Shares

-XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly sold 18,000 shares of the company’s stock in a transaction on Friday, December 10th.
-The stock was sold at an average price of $65.66, for a total transaction of $1,181,880.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly sold 18,000 shares of the business’s stock in a transaction that occurred on Monday, December 13th.
+The stock was sold at an average price of $63.75, for a total value of $1,147,500.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

-XPEL (NASDAQ:XPEL) last released its earnings results on Tuesday, November 9th.
-The company reported $0.32 EPS for the quarter, beating the Zacks’ consensus estimate of $0.31 by $0.01.
+XPEL (NASDAQ:XPEL) last released its quarterly earnings results on Tuesday, November 9th.
+The company reported $0.32 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.31 by $0.01.
 XPEL had a return on equity of 48.84% and a net margin of 13.23%.
-During the same period in the previous year, the firm earned $0.24 EPS.
-On average, analysts forecast that XPEL, Inc. will post 1.23 earnings per share for the current fiscal year.
+During the same period in the prior year, the firm posted $0.24 earnings per share.
+On average, sell-side analysts predict that XPEL, Inc. will post 1.23 EPS for the current year.

-Separately, Zacks Investment Research cut XPEL from a “buy” rating to a “hold” rating in a research note on Tuesday, November 16th.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in XPEL.
+Macquarie Group Ltd. lifted its position in shares of XPEL by 199.5% during the 3rd quarter.
+Macquarie Group Ltd. now owns 647 shares of the company’s stock valued at $49,000 after acquiring an additional 431 shares during the period.
+O Shaughnessy Asset Management LLC lifted its position in shares of XPEL by 16.4% during the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 1,000 shares of the company’s stock valued at $84,000 after acquiring an additional 141 shares during the period.
+FORA Capital LLC bought a new stake in shares of XPEL during the 2nd quarter valued at $84,000.
+Amundi bought a new stake in shares of XPEL during the 2nd quarter valued at $86,000.
+Finally, Advisor Group Holdings Inc. lifted its position in shares of XPEL by 10.9% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 1,560 shares of the company’s stock valued at $131,000 after acquiring an additional 153 shares during the period.
+Institutional investors and hedge funds own 34.13% of the company’s stock.

 XPEL Company Profile